piskvorky/smart_open/MIGRATING_FROM_OLDER_VERSIONS.rst

 This API was easy to integrate for smart_open developers, but this came at a cost: it was not thread- or multiprocess-safe.
 Furthermore, as smart_open supported more and more options, the transport parameter list grew, making it less maintainable.
 Starting with version 5.0.0, smart_open uses the `client API`_ instead of the resource API.
-Functionally, the little changes for the smart_open user.
+Functionally, very little changes for the smart_open user.
 The only difference is in passing transport parameters to the S3 backend.

 More specifically, the following S3 transport parameters are no longer supported: